What Videos Should You Make For Your Business?

 One great way to start with educational marketing videos is to create a video buyer’s guide related to your niche.
 Aim this video at customers who are just starting the “buyer’s journey” by evaluating various options.

 A whiteboard video is another example of an educational video that can help demonstrate and expound on complex subjects.
-Use the whiteboard approach to explain difficult concepts visually.
+Use the whiteboard animation style approach to explain difficult concepts visually.

 #5.
 Thought Leadership | Stuff We Know